 As the Cayman Islands continue to grow and evolve, it becomes increasingly important that we preserve our cultural heritage and maintain our national identity through the sharing of knowledge.

-Music, food, religion and sense of family are fundamental aspects of our heritage that still connect us as a people.
+Music, food, faith and sense of family are fundamental aspects of our heritage that still connect us as a people.
 Our past is rich with stories about the roles of mothers and fathers, the importance of family and the priority placed on church.
 Our forefathers were not blessed with the modern conveniences that we enjoy today but found value in and made the most of the land and sea.
 Although almost every old time story has a recollection of hardship, there is always a sense of appreciation and happiness.